October 26, 2013

 Writer, blogger, virtual assistant, narrowboater, mother, poet and e-course creator.

 Reinvent Yourself 101

-E-courses to reinvent your life, your business and your story.
+A free e-course to reinvent your life, your business and your story.

 Information and stories about living on a narrowboat.
 Free e-book ‘Narrowboat Families’.

 Become a Mumpreneur, Blogging

 Blogging, Business Blogging, getting traffic, search engine optimisation

 If you already understand why your business needs a website and how to attract traffic to your website your next step could be to consider setting up a business blog.

 Search engines love it when you regularly add fresh content to your website and readers will keep revisiting your site to hear expert tips and advice, find out more about your team or learn about the latest news and events you are involved with.
 You can then highlight relevant products or services and link them into current news or other articles.
 A stand-alone blog will provide incoming links to your main site, but a blog hosted on your main website will provide constant fresh content for the search engines to notice: You may like to have both!
 Your blog can then automatically post fresh content (article links) to your social networks like Facebook and Twitter.